ckdake/automation/README.md

 ## Terraform for AWS plaground

-This requires env vars with root credentials for the root account.
+This requires env vars with user credentials that can assume to adminstrator.

 ```
 export AWS_ACCESS_KEY_ID=